rundeck-plugins/rundeck-s3-log-plugin/README.md

 # Rundeck S3 Log Storage Plugin

-This is a plugin for [Rundeck](http://rundeck.org) that uses [Amazon S3](http://aws.amazon.com/s3) to store execution log files, for backup or for cloud-friendly behavior.
+This is a plugin for [Rundeck](http://rundeck.org) that uses [Amazon S3](http://aws.amazon.com/s3) to store execution log files for backups or for cloud-friendly behavior.

 ## Build